aditzel/spring-security-csrf-token-interceptor/README.md

 The following options are available for configuring the interceptor,

 ````
-Note: All these below configuration options are optional.
+Note: All these below configurations are optional.
 ````

 - `options` (Object) - Options to customize the CSRF interceptor behavior.